Stock Certificate Q & A Forum

 For information about certificates in general, visit the U.S. Securities and Exchange – SEC – website.
 Again, most old stock certificates have limited value, except perhaps to collectors.
 There are also helpful research tips in Oil Stocks.

 To continue here, first see if information about your petroleum stock certificate already has been posted in Is my Old Oil Stock worth Anything?

 You are invited to post your petroleum-related certificate questions.
 Before seeking answers, search for your stock on this forum’s posts.

 Details and a specific question here are more likely to elicit helpful responses from other visitors.
 In time, this sharing of comments could help produce useful research sources.

-Before you post, perhaps consider contributing (from your potential future windfall) to maintain this page at the American Oil & Gas Historical Society with a donation.
+Before you post, pease help maintain this page at the American Oil & Gas Historical Society with a donation.